samuelnalini/ChatCLI/README.md

 >  - Error handling through the use of try/catch blocks, exception handling
 >  - Some regex magic

-As of right now, the plan is to recreate this application in C, which will allow for greater control.
+As of right now, the plan is to recreate this with a proper UI for both the server and the client.
+The logic will also be ported to C while the UI will remain in C++.
+This will likely be done in a separate repository.